Need Help? Give us a call.

 Remember, FCRA compliance is everything.
 Avoid databases like USA People Search, People Finders, or similar websites.
 These aren’t approved for pre-employment screening purposes—and running a criminal background check on these sites could expose you to liability.

 You also want to work with a firm that can help you develop a protocol for screening employees.
 A good company with experience in this area can guide you through deciphering the information in these reports.
 They can help you handle going over this information with a potential candidate to confirm or deny the accuracy of the information you’ve dug up.

 Background checks can get unwieldy and expose you to risks you might not have considered—think about getting a candidate’s permission to perform the screen and having to deal with adverse and pre-adverse action letters, for instance.
-So, work with an experienced partner to help.
+So, working with an experienced partner can help.
 Ideally, work with a company that has people experienced in your industry.

 Finding a good background check site can be confusing because so many exist (do a quick web search and you’ll find that out quickly!).
 To help filter the list down, look for important credentials that indicate a reputable business.

 One accreditation standard comes from the National Association of Professional Background.
 You can check their directory for background check companies that make the grade.
 Some companies also have Better Business Bureau (BBB) accreditation.
 If they aren’t BBB accredited, you can at least check their BBB profile for ratings.